Archaeology: Field survey

-The archaeological project then continues (or alternatively, begins) with a field survey.
-Regional survey is the attempt to systematically locate previously unknown sites in a region.
-Site survey is the attempt to systematically locate features of interest, such as houses and middens, within a site.
+The archaeological project then continues (or begins) with a field survey.
+A regional survey is an attempt to locate previously unknown sites within a region systematically.
+A site survey is an attempt to systematically locate features of interest, such as houses and middens, within a site.
 Each of these two goals may be accomplished with largely the same methods.

-Survey was not widely practised in the early days of archaeology.
-Cultural historians and prior researchers were usually content with discovering the locations of monumental sites from the local populace, and excavating only the plainly visible features there.
+Surveys were not widely practised in the early days of archaeology.
+Cultural historians and earlier researchers were usually content to discover the locations of monumental sites from the local populace and to excavate only the plainly visible features there.
 Gordon Willey pioneered the technique of regional settlement pattern survey in 1949 in the Viru Valley of coastal Peru, and survey of all levels became prominent with the rise of processual archaeology some years later.

 Survey work has many benefits if performed as a preliminary exercise to, or even in place of, excavation.
-It requires relatively little time and expense, because it does not require processing large volumes of soil to search out artifacts.
+It requires relatively little time and expense because it does not involve processing large volumes of soil to search for artifacts.
 (Nevertheless, surveying a large region or site can be expensive, so archaeologists often employ sampling methods.)
 As with other forms of non-destructive archaeology, survey avoids ethical issues (of particular concern to descendant peoples) associated with destroying a site through excavation.
 It is the only way to gather some forms of information, such as settlement patterns and settlement structure.
 Survey data are commonly assembled into maps, which may show surface features and/or artifact distribution.